Phosphor: Materials

 Phosphors are usually made from a suitable host material with an added activator.
 The best known type is a copper-activated zinc sulfide (ZnS) and the silver-activated zinc sulfide (zinc sulfide silver).

 The host materials are typically oxides, nitrides and oxynitrides, sulfides, selenides, halides or silicates of zinc, cadmium, manganese, aluminium, silicon, or various rare-earth metals.
 The activators prolong the emission time (afterglow).
 In turn, other materials (such as nickel) can be used to quench the afterglow and shorten the decay part of the phosphor emission characteristics.

 Many phosphor powders are produced in low-temperature processes, such as sol-gel, and usually require post-annealing at temperatures of ~1000 °C, which is undesirable for many applications.
 However, proper optimization of the growth process allows manufacturers to avoid the annealing.

 Phosphors used for fluorescent lamps require a multi-step production process, with details that vary depending on the particular phosphor.
 Bulk material must be milled to obtain a desired particle size range, since large particles produce a poor-quality lamp coating, and small particles produce less light and degrade more quickly.
 During the firing of the phosphor, process conditions must be controlled to prevent oxidation of the phosphor activators or contamination from the process vessels.
 After milling, the phosphor may be washed to remove minor excess of activator elements.
 Volatile elements must not be allowed to escape during processing.
-Lamp manufacturers have changed compositions of phosphors to eliminate some toxic elements, such as beryllium, cadmium, or thallium, formerly used.
+Lamp manufacturers have changed compositions of phosphors to eliminate some toxic elements formerly used, such as beryllium, cadmium, or thallium.

 The commonly quoted parameters for phosphors are the wavelength of emission maximum (in nanometers, or alternatively color temperature in kelvins for white blends), the peak width (in nanometers at 50% of intensity), and decay time (in seconds).